Just Tattoo of Us

-Just Tattoo of Us is an MTV British entertainment reality tattoo programme that follows couples, friends, or family members as they go to the Just Tattoo of Us parlour to design each other's tattoo.
-Announced in November 2016 by MTV the series began airing on 3 April 2017 and has aired a total of four series of the show up to 6 May 2019, a fifth series has been confirmed and began on 18 November 2019.
-In March 2020, it was confirmed by MTV that the show would be rested to make room for new upcoming shows.
+Just Tattoo of Us is an MTV UK British reality tattoo programme that follows couples, friends, or family members as they go to the Just Tattoo of Us parlour to design a tattoo for one another.
+Announced in November 2016 by MTV UK, the series began airing on 3 April 2017 and has aired a total of five series up to March 2020.
+It was then confirmed that the show would be rested to make room for new upcoming shows.

 Summary

 The show follows Charlotte Crosby and Stephen Bear as they open the doors to the 'Just Tattoo of Us' tattoo parlour in London.
 In each episode, pairs of friends, family members, or couples enter the parlour and explain to Bear and Crosby their relationship and the reasoning behind entering the show.
 They then individually visit the tattoo artist who has made a design for the other person based on a brief previously sent in.
 However, in this parlour, everyone who arrives will be getting a tattoo but will not have any say in what it is, as it will be designed by their friend, partner or family member who they came with, and the same will be done the other way round.
 After the designs are finished, everyone comes together for the reveal where the tattoos are finally seen.
 The participants then give their feedback on their tattoo, and Crosby and Bear also share their opinions.